sksaurav03/wikiPlace/README.md

 # wikiPlace
 This website combines the vast wikipedia content and ArcGIS API using java scipt and displayes a pictorial representation of any place.
+The website is responsive enough to fit in any device.
 The work is still goin on and is limited to only place.
 Any changes are invited.

 # Home Page
 ![alt tag](https://github.com/sksaurav03/wikiPlace/blob/master/images/homePage.JPG)